BC CAEC Test

 Summary

-• B.C. has not implemented the CAEC exam and continues to use the Adult Dogwood program.
+• B.C. has not implemented the CAEC test and continues to use the Adult Dogwood program.

 • Adult learners in B.C. can earn their diploma by completing academic courses, not through standardized testing.